Introduction

 Docker

 Docker is a container platform used to streamline application development and deployment workflows across various environments.
-It's used to create the infrastructure required -- like installing Linux, configuring system-level dependencies, and running Python -- for the web app within a lightweight container that can be moved from your development machine to the production server quickly and easily.
+It's used to package application code, dependencies, and system tools into lightweight containers that can be moved from development machines to production servers quickly and easily.

 Pytest

-pyest is a test framework for Python that makes it easy (and fun!) to write, organize, and run tests.
-When compared to unittest, from the Python standard library, pyest:
+pytest is a test framework for Python that makes it easy (and fun!) to write, organize, and run tests.
+When compared to unittest, from the Python standard library, pytest:

 - Requires less boilerplate code so your test suites will be more readable.